estellederrien/vuetify-mobile-cordova/README.md

 ## Project setup

-1. Clone this depot, then run <br>
+1. Clone this depot using SMARGIT, then run <br>
 ```#npm install ```

 2. Install a cordova app in another directory<br>